rccordell/f19tot/assignments.md

 To contract for an "C" in this course, you agree to:

-1. Earn “Satisfactory” on all class preparation assignments (reading responses and writing-in-progress drafts) save four, meaning you could miss up to four classes, earn “Unsatisfactory” on up to four class preparation submissions, or some combination of these conditions.
+1. Earn “Satisfactory” on all class preparation assignments save four.
-2. Take no more than three information overload days during the semester.
+2. Miss no more than three classes.
-3. Generally meet expectation regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
+3. Take no more than two information overload days during the semester.
-4. Contribute to a satisfactory Dead Media Poster presentation on October 30th.
+4. Generally meet expectation regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
 5. Write at least 6 "Satisfactory" lab reports over the course of the semester.
 As specified in the assignment, lab reports are due within one week of the pertinent laboratory activity.
 6. Complete one "Satisfactory" Unessay on a schedule you will specify in your contract, which you may choose to present or not in class on December 4.